LDSSA/curriculum-development/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please discuss the change via [issue](https://github.com/LDSSA/curriculum-development/issues).

-Alternatively, raise the topic in the `#curriculum` Slack channel.
+When contributing to this repository, please start by discussing the change via [issue](https://github.com/LDSSA/curriculum-development/issues) or in the `#curriculum` Slack channel.

 # Code of Conduct